nitin42/react-color-tools/docs/BasicColorPicker.md

 `maxColors: number`

 This prop accepts a number for amount of colors in palette from which swatches will be generated from an image.
+The default value is `64`

 `showTools: boolean`